aws-observability/aws-otel-test-framework/cdk_framework/EKS/README.md

 Since the code base in written in TypeScript, the CDK library has to be downloaded using Node.

 1. Make sure you have Node, so that you can use `npm` control.
-2. Download the AWS CDK Library by typing `npm install aws-cdk-lib`.
+2. Download from EKS directory the AWS CDK Library by typing `npm install aws-cdk-lib`.
+3. In order to use the linter, the eslint dependency needs to be downloaded.
+This could be done by calling `npm install --save-dev eslint @typescript-eslint/parser @typescript-eslint/eslint-plugin`.

 ### Environemnt Variables